microsoft/playwright/docs/src/test-api/class-test.md

 ## method: Test.use
 * since: v1.10

 Specifies options or fixtures to use in a single test file or a [`method: Test.describe#1`] group.
-Most useful to set an option, for example set `locale` to configure `context` fixture. `test.use` can be called either in the global scope or inside `test.describe`, it's is an error to call it within `beforeEach` or `beforeAll`.
+Most useful to set an option, for example set `locale` to configure `context` fixture. `test.use` can be called either in the global scope or inside `test.describe`.
+It is an error to call it within `beforeEach` or `beforeAll`.

 ```js tab=js-js
 const { test, expect } = require('@playwright/test');